rocky-linux/rockylinux.org-gatsby/src/pages/organizational-structure.md

 ### Structure

+NOTE(nhanlon): 2023-08-24 - The below information is from before the ratification of the [Rocky Enterprise Software Foundation Charter](https://www.resf.org/about), and is currently undergoing a rework as it does not necessarily reflect the current structure nor governance of the Rocky Linux project.
+The information is kept below until new versions have been written.
+The Rocky Linux project's charter was approved with the ratification of the RESF in late 2022.

 The general structure of the organization consists of a flat hierarchy of teams with a leadership team.
 Each team will have one or more of the following roles:

 - Team Lead: The primary responsible lead for that team